TERRE HAUTE —

 Suspect Clarence Sandifer, 36, is described as a black male about 6-feet-1 inches tall, weighing about 230 pounds, with brown hair and brown eyes.

 The shooting happened after 8 p.m. at a home in the 2000 block of North 13th Street near Maple Avenue.

-Thompkins said that Sandifer allegedly went to the shooting victim’s house and barged in while the victim and others were inside watching television.
+Thompkins said that Sandifer allegedly went to the shooting victim’s house later in the day and barged in while the victim and others were inside watching television.
 The victim reportedly escorted Sandifer out of the house, and the two began wrestling in the yard.

 The shooting victim was taken to Union Hospital in Terre Haute, and later transferred to an Indianapolis hospital.
-Thompkins said his location was not being disclosed because the suspect remained at large today.
+Thompkins said the victim’s location was not being disclosed because the suspect remained at large Monday.

 Thompkins said Sandifer is wanted on charges related to the shooting, but additional charges could be added as the investigation continues.

 Anyone with information on Sandifer’s location can call THPD at 812-238-1661 or Crime Stoppers at 812-238-7867.